 TestAmerica Irvine is a local operating unit of TestAmerica Laboratories, Inc. The organizational structure, responsibilities, and authorities of the corporate staff of TestAmerica Laboratories, Inc. are presented in the CQMP.
-The laboratory has day-to-day independent operational authority overseen by corporate officers (e.g., President, Chief Executive Officer, Corporate Quality, etc.).
-The laboratory soperational and support staff work under the direction of the Laboratory Director.
+The laboratory has day-to-day independent operational authority overseen by corporate officers (e.g., CEO, Executive VP of Operations, Corporate Quality, etc.).
+The laboratory's operational and support staff work under the direction of the Laboratory Director.
 The organizational structure for both Corporate and TestAmerica Irvine is presented in Figure 4-1.